The Beginning, Christian Schloe

 Clare: And I do have to drive by Culvers each time, where a vanilla ice cream with fresh frozen raspberries…”

 Me: You do?
 Torture.
 Or, let’s see.
 Make that delight.
 Yes.
 Perfect.
 Have a Culvers!
-(People with cancer avoid sugar.)
+(Some people with cancer try to avoid sugar.)

 Clare: Oh yeah!